-- Apple features apps to promote and encourage developers.
-It’s more of a tap on the back, or a quality stamp from their editorial team.
+- The App Store and Google Play Store features apps to promote mobile apps and encourage developers.
+It’s more of a tap on the back and a quality stamp from their editorial team.

 - According to a 2013 eConsultancy User Experience Survey Report, 95% of the people surveyed nodded to the statement that “good user experience just makes sense.”

-- For optimal user experience, you’ll notice that Apple principally focuses on three themes- depth, clarity, and UI deference.
+- For optimal user experience, you’ll notice that Apple principally focuses on three themes- depth, clarity, and UI.